unleashit/Drupal-Quickstart/README.md

 2. bower install
 3. grunt copy

-Important: to fix a bug in the bootstrap theme, run grunt copy before firstrun.
-Then open /sites/all/themes/bootstrap_subtheme/less/style.less and add:
+Important: DO NOT run grunt copy except after initial install because the subtheme will be overwritten and you could loose your changes!
+To fix a bug in the bootstrap theme, after running grunt copy, open /sites/all/themes/bootstrap_subtheme/less/style.less and add:

 ```@import "../bootstrap/less/variables.less";```

 It must be placed at the top, above bootstrap.less to avoid Less errors.
 Finally:

-<ol start=4><li>grunt firstrun</li></ol>
+<ol start=4><li>grunt build</li></ol>

 ####step 3